Qualified doctors Certified medications Online consultation with aftercare

 • Nutrition.
 Eat lots of fruit and vegetables that are rich in antioxidants (blueberries, spinach, nuts, seeds).
 Antioxidants help protect the body from the damaging effects of inflammation.

 • Supplements.
 Dietary supplements can help with deficiencies.
-For example, omega 3 has anti-inflammatory properties and provides the body with fatty acids it isn’t able to produce on its own.
+For example, omega-3 has anti-inflammatory properties and provides the body with fatty acids it isn’t able to produce on its own.
 A multivitamin complex is also a safe and effective way to fill nutritional gaps.

 • Relaxation.
 Rest is the best medicine for bursitis.
 When you get enough rest, your body naturally reduces cortisol levels.
 This helps keep problems like hip bursitis at bay.